Tobacco smoking: Social attitudes and public health

-In Germany, anti-smoking groups, often associated with anti-liquor groups, first published advocacy against the consumption of tobacco in the journal Der Tabakgegner (The Tobacco Opponent) in 1912 and 1932.
+In 1912 and 1932 in Germany, anti-smoking groups, often associated with anti-liquor groups, first published advocacy against the consumption of tobacco in the journal Der Tabakgegner (The Tobacco Opponent).
 In 1929, Fritz Lickint of Dresden, Germany, published a paper containing formal statistical evidence of a lung cancer–tobacco link.
-During the Great Depression Adolf Hitler condemned his earlier smoking habit as a waste of money, and later with stronger assertions.
+During the Great Depression, Adolf Hitler condemned his earlier smoking habit as a waste of money, and later with stronger assertions.
 This movement was further strengthened with Nazi reproductive policy as women who smoked were viewed as unsuitable to be wives and mothers in a German family.
 In the 20th century, smoking was common.
-There were social events like the smoke night which promoted the habit.
+Social events like the smoke night promoted the habit.

 The anti-tobacco movement in Nazi Germany did not reach across enemy lines during the Second World War, as anti-smoking groups quickly lost popular support.
 By the end of the Second World War, American cigarette manufacturers quickly reentered the German black market.
 Illegal smuggling of tobacco became prevalent, and leaders of the Nazi anti-smoking campaign were silenced.
 As part of the Marshall Plan, the United States shipped free tobacco to Germany; with 24,000 tons in 1948 and 69,000 tons in 1949.
 Per capita yearly cigarette consumption in post-war Germany steadily rose from 460 in 1950 to 1,523 in 1963.
 By the end of the 20th century, anti-smoking campaigns in Germany were unable to exceed the effectiveness of the Nazi-era climax in the years 1939–41 and German tobacco health research was described by Robert N. Proctor as "muted".

 In 1950, Richard Doll published research in the British Medical Journal showing a close link between smoking and lung cancer.
 Beginning in December 1952, the magazine Reader's Digest published "Cancer by the Carton", a series of articles that linked smoking with lung cancer.